keithboice/kb/.github/ISSUE_TEMPLATE/action.md

 ---
-name: Action
+name: action
 about: Will trigger a github action on the repo
-title: "[BOT] title"
+title: "[ACT] trigger this"
-labels: actions
+labels: ''
-assignees: ""
+assignees: ''

 ---